lukasbarbuscak/Salary-Prediction/README.md

 ## Exploratory Data Analysis
 Before building models, I looked at the data using EDA and tried to make predictions about the relationships between the variables.
 First, I checked if there are any differences between groups of data.
 When it comes to mean differences between the groups and distances/years of experience, there were either very small, or none at all.

-There seemed to be no mean differences in salary between postings of different companies, and small differences between majors required for the positions.
-However, when it comes to job type, industry, and degree, the mean differences were bigger, and appeared to be significant in general:
+There seemed to be no mean differences in salary between postings of different companies, and small differences between majors required for the positions (the only difference was having a major or not having a major).
+However, when it comes to job type, industry, and degree, the mean differences were bigger, and appeared to be significant in general, so I created boxplots for those categorical variables:

 ![salary_by_jobtype](https://github.com/lukasbarbuscak/Salary-Prediction/blob/master/images/salary_by_jobtype.PNG)